Castellania (Valletta): Prison

 Apart from a courthouse, the Castellania also served as a prison where suspects and convicts were imprisoned.
 The entrance of the former prison from St John Street and is locally known as Prisoner's Street (Triq il-Kalzrati) or Hook's Street (Triq il-Ganc).
 Serious criminal offenders from Gozo would be taken to the court in Gozo, and on the decision of the administrative Castellan would be sent to a temporary prison in Fort Chambray, before travelling by sea to Valletta and kept locked at the Castellania until his case is heard.

 It was common to restrain political prisoners by locking them in the secure prison of the Castellania during the magistracy of the Order of St John.
 Prisoners who not awaiting trial were allowed to have visits from non-inmates.

 Under the Order of St. John, prisoners could be sentenced to row on the galleys as punishment.
 Under British rule, certain crimes were punished with penal transportation to Australia, such was the case in June 1790 of Englishman John Pace.
 During carnival celebrations, cross-dressing males could be arrested, and those caught by police were held overnight at the Castellania "to study for a night manners more comporting with the modest of the sex."

-On 15 March 1849, Lorenzo Bonello was assigned by the Governor to give service as the "Keeper of the Castellania" at of the prison.
+On 15 March 1849, Lorenzo Bonello was assigned by the Governor to give service as the "Keeper of the Castellania" at the prison.
 The prison was permanently closed and moved to the "Palace of the Courts of Justice" in 1853.
 Lorenzo Aguis, a public official working as a porter, was catering for the prison before and after it became vacant.

 Other uses

 While the Castellania was in use as a courthouse and a prison, parts of the building were also used for a number of other purposes.
 The Castellan resided in an apartment in the same Castellania.
 The building hosted the Chamber of Commerce and the sittings of the Consulato del Mare in the eighteenth century, which were next to each other.
 It also housed the Monte di Sant'Anna until 1773, a decision taken by Grand Master Ximenes.

-Individuals or groups could petition at the Castellania through a supplicha; common cases were from practitioners needing a license to perform their occupation and the poor requesting social benefits.
+Individuals or groups could petition at the Castellania through a supplica; common cases were from practitioners needing a license to perform their occupation and the poor requesting social benefits.
 For such purposes and other, the Castellania and related tribunals employed the largest number of clerks.
 At one point, the working environment of the clerks had no standard working hours and their outcome received country-wide criticism; this resulted in counter petitions, with the clients requesting efficient service in less waiting time and the clerks requesting increase in wages.
 By 1780 a bando was introduced to address these issues.
 Clerks were not required to be Maltese, but had to be fluent in Italian which appealed to Sicilians.